81f8/users_API/README.md

 ## Conclusion

 You have successfully set up and used the User API.
 Refer to the provided examples and adjust the requests according to your needs.
-For any issues or questions, refer to the [repository](<repository-url>) or contact the API maintainer.
+For any issues or questions, refer to the [repository](<https://github.com/81f8/users_API>).